ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

        def main():
            antigravity.fly()

-This would display the Python snippet, syntax highlighted, with line numbers.
+This markup displays the Python snippet with syntax highlighting and line numbers.
 The ``python`` in the above example is an argument to the ``code-block`` *directive*.
 The ``:linesnos:`` is an *option* that says to display line numbers for the code block.
 In the HTML output,